sahiljhawar/EL_PASO/README.md

 ## Viewing the documentation

 EL-PASO uses `mkdocs` for building its documentation.
-If you have EL-PASO installed, you can see the documentation by running
+To view it locally in your browser, run the following command from the root of the repository:

 ```bash
 mkdocs serve
 ```

-and viewing it in your browser under the address http://127.0.0.1:8000/.
+You can then access the documentation at `http://127.0.0.1:8000/`.

+## Acknowledgements

+EL-PASO was initially developed as an Incubator Project funded by NFDI4Earth in 2025.

+The authors acknowledge the work of Mátyás Szabó-Roberts who led the foundation for the EL-PASO framework.